open-contracts/protocol/README.md

 # The Open Contracts Protocol on chain
 The ethereum smart contracts used by the Open Contracts protocol.
+All contracts are verified by etherscan.

 ## Open Contracts "OPN" Token